minio/docs/source/administration/minio-console.rst

 Once logged in to the MinIO Console, users can perform many kinds of tasks.

-- :ref:`Manage objects <minio-console-managing-objects>` by browsing or uploading objects and managing bucket settings.
+- :ref:`Manage objects <minio-console-managing-objects>` by browsing existing objects, uploading objects, or modifying bucket settings.
 - :ref:`Review or modify identity and security <minio-console-security-access>` with access keys, policies, and Identity Provider settings.
 - :ref:`Monitor the health and activities <minio-console-managing-deployment>` with metrics and notifications.
 - :ref:`Manage your deployment's license <minio-console-subscription>`